mattbnz/web-matt/content/w/draft-oncall-scheduling.md

 The result is flexible, effective on-call schedules with minimum effort and time required from the team.
 The perfect foundation from which to continue building an on-call practice that delivers learning and growth!

-### Wrap Up
+### On-Call Optimizer

 Flexible on-call scheduling that lowers barriers to entry, reduces stress levels and provides a foundation for iterative improvement and learning practices to be established upon is a requirement for any team wishing to operate an effective on-call rotation.

 The use of existing calendar information combined with constraint solving algorithms provides a straightforward and no-hassle method of achieving this flexibility - but is not functionality that is available in any existing on-call or incident management product available that I have found!

-I've spent the last few months working with a set of initial customers to prototype and test a product that fills this gap.
-I'm excited to share more about it over the coming weeks and months.
-Watch this space!
+I've spent the last few months working with a set of initial users to prototype and test a tool (working name: [On-Call Optimizer](https://oncall-optimizer.com)) that fills this gap.
+If you'd like to join that list, please get in touch.

-One final reason to put the foundation of flexible scheduling in place as soon as possible: regardless of where you start from, every other challenge in scheduling an on-call rotation, from shift arrangement to how you handle nights and weekends and even related aspects like training become easier to manage when you have more potential solutions to choose from as you'll see in the next few posts.
+Finally, if you need any further encouragement to explore flexible on-call scheduling, consider this.
+Regardless of where you start from, every other challenge in scheduling an on-call rotation, from shift arrangement to how you handle nights and weekends and even other aspects like on-call training become easier to manage when you have the greater range of potential solutions to choose that flexible scheduling provides.
+I'm excited to share more thoughts on these topics in some upcoming posts.